 We are responsible for the management of a wide variety of environmental hygiene and related facilities for public convenience.
-In total, we manage 39 cooked food centres, 26 free-standing cooked food markets and 78 public markets, 334 public toilets, 28 public bathhouses, 11 public cemeteries, 6 crematoria and 8 gardens of remembrance.
-In line with our commitment in
+In total, we manage 39 cooked food centres, 25 free-standing cooked food markets and 78 public markets, 368 public toilets, 28 public bathhouses, 11 public cemeteries, 6 crematoria and 8 gardens of remembrance.
+In line with our commitment to providing a clean and hygienic environment for the people of Hong Kong, we will continue to improve and upgrade these facilities where necessary, subject to availability of resources.